Icinga/icinga2/doc/14-features.md

 on a terminal log messages with severity `information` or higher are written to the console.

+Packages will install a configuration file for logrotate on supported platforms.
+This configuration ensures that the `icinga2.log`, `error.log` and `debug.log` files are rotated on a daily basis.

 ## <a id="db-ido"></a> DB IDO

 The IDO (Icinga Data Output) modules for Icinga 2 take care of exporting all